junxit/us-congress-bills-116/bill.md

 ## § 5.
 Clarification

-None of the funds made available under this Act (or an amendment made by this Act) may be used to provide, promote, or provide training with regard to any item or service for which Federal funding is unavailable under section 3 of Public Law 105–12 (42 U.S.C.
+None of the funds authorized under this Act (or an amendment made by this Act) may be used to provide, promote, or provide training with regard to any item or service for which Federal funding is unavailable under section 3 of Public Law 105–12 (42 U.S.C.
 14402).

 ## § 6.
 Enhancing NIH research in palliative care